 The first step in reducing your risk of non-contact injuries is to correct negative habits both in and out of the weight room.
 Avoiding these three performance-wrecking mistakes will help keep you on the safe track to a stronger you.

 Sitting is the new smoking.
-Western daily living has put us in quite the predicament with how much time humans are supposed to spend isolated in office chairs, desks, and vehicles.
-Sitting for so long is bad for you in two ways:
+Western daily living has put us in quite the predicament with how much time we are expected to spend isolated behind desks, in chairs and riding in vehicles.
+Sitting for so long is bad for one main reason.

 To help battle the negative effects of sitting, do what you can to get out of the chair.
 Standing desks exist, but it might not be feasible for everyone’s situation.

-If you’re in a position where sitting is non-negotiable (which is often the case in school), be aware of your posture — shoulder blades pulled back, core engaged, chin parallel with the floor.
+If you’re in a position where sitting is non-negotiable (which is often the case in school), be aware of your posture — keep your shoulder blades pulled back, core engaged, and hold your chin parallel with the floor.

 When this happens, your hips and hamstrings will not be able to stabilize your knees.
 You may be able to squat more overall weight when you half-rep, but you’ll fail at moving that weight in a functional pattern or with transferable speed to the field.